 Finally, the CPU doesn’t require a beast of a motherboard along with a large AIO for cooling since its power consumption is just a tad higher than on the 5600X when gaming.
 When sweating the CPU with Cinebench or Blender, it can go north of 100W.
 Even then, the CPU keeps its power consumption modest enough for a budget to mid-range dual tower cooler to have no issues with cooling it.

 The only scenario where you might need an NH-D15 or a capable AIO is if you decide to OC the CPU.
 But, considering the minimal gains OC brings to the table while pushing power consumption to the moon, we recommend against this.

 DDR4 vs. DDR5

 With that said, we have listed a couple of DDR5 boards if you really want to embrace the new memory standard.
-Because remember, Z690 boards support either DDR4 or DDR5, not both.
+Remember, Z690 boards support either DDR4 or DDR5, not both.
+You can’t start with DRR4 and later switch to the faster standard.
 Also, while we’ve limited our choices to six models, there are almost ninety different Z690 motherboards out there.
 In other words, many quality Z690 boards didn’t find their place on this list.

 Finally, the Core i5-12600K has modest power requirements when it comes to gaming.
-Users who don’t plan on using this CPU for heavy multi-threaded workloads are happy to keep it at stock and don’t plan on getting the CPU right away, should think about getting a B660 motherboard instead of a Z690.
-The first B660 boards should appear in early 2022.
-You won’t be able to overclock the CPU, and you’ll probably lose some USB ports and M.2 slots if you get a B660 board.
-On the flip side, you’ll save some cash and achieve almost the same performance with a quality B660 board as you’d get with a Z690 motherboard.
+Users who don’t plan on using this CPU for heavy multi-threaded workloads, are happy to keep it at stock, and don’t plan on getting the CPU right away should think about getting a B660 motherboard instead of a Z690 unit.